What Is CTE?

 It mostly happens in athletes who play contact sports like football and ice hockey.
 Doctors first identified it under a different name in the 1920s in aging boxers.
+CTE results from cumulative damage and usually happens years later.

 Although there’s no cure, you or your child can take steps to avoid getting CTE.